A symmetry-protected topological optical lattice clock: SSH clock spectroscopy

 \section{SSH clock spectroscopy}

-We now discuss a clock spectroscopy protocol with topologically-reduced sensitivity against unwanted noise in laser parameters, focusing on time-independent amplitude noise.
+We now discuss a clock spectroscopy protocol that is robust against unwanted noise in laser parameters thanks to the underlying topology of the system.
+We focus on time-independent global and local amplitude laser noise.
+The global amplitude noise is modeled as global variations of the Rabi frequency.
+On the other hand, the local amplitude noise is modeled as a position-dependent Rabi frequency variations felt by each atom as it spreads over the radial direction of the OLC due to their finite radial temperature\cite{blatt09pra,kim23prl}.
+We do not include global laser phase noise in our analysis, because clock spectroscopy is inherently sensitive to it and thus such noise is always detrimental.
+Additionally, The SSH model is not immune to such noise as it breaks the symmetry of the model (i.e. the ``Chiral symmetry'').

-In conventional Rabi spectroscopy, the atomic frequency is inferred via the so called Rabi lineshape, obtained by first driving a carrier laser $\Omega_R t_\pi^R=\pi$-pulse, with a carrier laser detuned from the clock transition frequency by a detuning $\delta_L=\omega_0-\omega_a$, followed by measurements of the populations $n_e,n_g$ as a function of $\delta_L$.
-The resonance value $\omega_a=\omega_0$ given by the solution of $(n^{-1}_e(\delta_c)+n^{-1}_e(\delta'_c))/2=\delta_{resonance}=0$, typically by choosing $\delta_c$ and $\delta'_c$ at the positive and negative slopes of the Rabi line shape at half maximum (FWHM), namely, where the line shape achieves maximum positive and negative slopes.
-One key issue of this protocol arises from uncertainties of $\Omega_R$ caused by laser amplitude noise: the deviation of $\Omega_R$ from its expected value leads to an uncertainty of $t^R_\pi$ that induces a systematic error of the inferred resonant detunning at the FWHM.
+In conventional Rabi spectroscopy, the atomic frequency is inferred via the so called Rabi lineshape (illustrated in the inset of the upper panel of \fig{sys}-(b)), obtained by first driving a carrier laser with Rabi frequency $\Omega_R$ for a time $t_R$ such that $\Omega_R t_\pi^R=\pi$, with the laser frequency detuned from the clock transition frequency by a detuning $\delta_L=\omega_0-\omega_a$, followed by measuring populations $n_e,n_g$ as a function of $\delta_L$.
+The resonance value $\omega_a=\omega_0$ is given by the solution of $(n^{-1}_e(\delta_c)+n^{-1}_e(\delta'_c))/2=\delta_{resonance}=0$, typically by choosing $\delta_c$ and $\delta'_c$ at the positive and negative slopes of the Rabi line shape at half maximum (FWHM), namely, where the line shape achieves maximum positive and negative slopes.
+Uncertainties in $\Omega_R$ lead to an uncertainty of $t^R_\pi$ that in turn induces both a systematic error on the inferred resonant detuning at the FWHM, as well as a reduction of the signal at $\pm\delta_c$.

 Our SSH clock spectroscopy adopts a similar idea as the Rabi spectroscopy, but we determine $\omega_a$ using the winding number measurement protocol, $I_x$, as discussed in \sect{pt} and \fig{phase}-(c),(d).
-Specifically, we operate in the NT phase by setting $\Omega_B>\Omega_A$, let the system evolve for a fixed time $t^B_\pi =\pi/\Omega_B$, then measure $I_x$.
+Specifically, we operate in the NT phase by setting $\Omega_B>\Omega_A$, let the system evolve for a fixed time $t^B_\pi =5\pi/\Omega_B$ when the value of $I_x$ saturates around $\mathcal{W}/2$, then measure $I_x$.